boubre/boubre.github.io/_pages/teaching.md

 {: .text-justify}

-## CS 590W, Health Informatics and Data Science
+## COMPSCI 590W, Health Informatics and Data Science
 _Teaching Assistant, Spring 2021_

 Health Informatics and Data Science is a small (about 20 students), masters-level course tailored for students with both clinical and computational backgrounds.